-Primary Formula 1 revenue is derived from the commercial exploitation and development of the World Championship through a combination of race promotion fees (earned from granting the rights to host, stage and promote each Event on the World Championship calendar), broadcasting fees (earned from licensing the right to broadcast Events on television and other platforms, including the internet) and advertising and sponsorship fees (earned from the sale of World Championship and Event-related advertising and sponsorship rights).
+Primary Formula 1 revenue is derived from the commercial exploitation and development of the World Championship through a combination of race promotion fees (earned from granting the rights to host, stage and promote each Event on the World Championship calendar, fees from certain race promoters to license additional commercial rights from Formula 1 to secure Formula 2 and Formula 3 races at their Events and from technical service fees from promoters to support the origination of program footage), media rights fees (earned from licensing the right to broadcast Events and Formula 2 and Formula 3 races on television and other platforms, F1 TV subscriptions and other related services, the origination of program footage, footage from Formula 1's archives and the licensing of radio broadcast and other ancillary media rights) and sponsorship fees (earned from the sale of World Championship and Event-related sponsorship rights and the servicing of such rights, rights to advertise on Formula 1's digital platforms and at non-Championship related events).

-Primary Formula 1 revenue decreased \$700 million and increased \$177 million during the years ended December 31, 2020 and 2019, respectively, as compared to the corresponding periods in the prior year.
+Primary Formula 1 revenue increased \$821 million and decreased \$721 million during the years ended December 31, 2021 and 2020, respectively, as compared to the corresponding periods in the prior year.